brimdata/zui/docs/Remote-Workspaces-(v0.25.0+).md

 > article in the Brimcap wiki provides relevant guidance for this.

 Since there's no desktop environment on this VM, there's no "app" interface to see.
-Therefore we'll use the [application binaries](#application-binaries-v0240) path for the Linux platform to start `zed lake serve` manually with a couple modifications, as follows:
+Therefore we'll start `zed lake serve` manually from the [application binaries](#application-binaries-v0240) path for the Linux platform as follows:

 ```
 ubuntu# mkdir -p ~/.config/Brim/data/lake ~/.config/Brim/data/brimcap-root ~/.config/Brim/logs